 After his messy divorce, Thierry Henry found true love again.
 He moved quickly into a new relationship, which today is said to have lasted longer than his last.

 Thierry Henry found love again in Bosnian model Andrea Rajacic.
 They met in 2008 and have been spotted on various vacations and outings together.

-They certainly match for a stunning couple and there seems to be no trouble in paradise.
+They certainly match a stunning couple, and there seems to be no trouble in paradise.
 One wonders why the two aren’t married yet or if the subject has ever arisen between them.

 Nowadays there’s no particular need to put a ring on it and why ruin a perfectly good relationship with a wedding?
 Plenty of celebrity couples remain unmarried and have been happy together for many years.

 Given that Thierry has been there and done that, and it turned into a mess, it seems understandable that he wouldn’t want to do it again.

 NBA once organised a special one-on-one interview between Thierry Henry and basketball legend Kobe Bryant, where both the players discussed their footballing idols.